 Gamification is an important and powerful strategy for influencing and motivating people.
 Unfortunately, many people think that gamification means adding a game to their learning program or making a computer or video game.
 Because of this confusion, combined with a lack of real-life case studies of gamification successfully applied to learning programs, many learning professionals do not understand how to deconstruct games to effectively drive the learning and behavior they need.Read More

 Deciding when to incorporate new standards and tools into your learning ecosystem can make evaluation difficult.
 With the ADL’s release of cmi5 in June 2016 as the xAPI profile for LMS/content communication, a wave of LMS and authoring tools have embraced the specification.
 Other authoring tools have been slower to adopt cmi5, opting to rely on xAPI-enabled SCORM modules to extend tracking beyond the limited data points of SCORM.Read More

 Do you want to introduce more interactivity into your eLearning courses?
 Do you want to provide a safe space for your learners to explore through trial and error?
 Have you heard about branching scenarios but not known how to go about building one?Read More

 Do you have a story to tell?
 A lesson to teach?
 A product to market?
 VideoScribe lets you do all that.
 Rapidly.
-VideoScribe lets you create cool whiteboard-style animations that you can insert into eLearning or presentations, or post online.
-It’s magic for relaying stories and represents a game-changer in the world of learning.Read More
+VideoScribe lets you create whiteboard animations that you can post online or include in eLearning or presentations.
+No drawing talent needed!Read More

 High-quality visuals are crucial to the success of eLearning courses and videos.
 Photoshop lets you create these quickly and easily, but many eLearning developers find Photoshop too complicated and either avoid it altogether or don’t take full advantage of the features available.Read More